2018ik/2018ik.github.io/_wiki/two_aspects_of_truth.markdown

 The Bible makes it clear that the law is over and that living is now by faith in Christ (Gal.
 2:20).
 However, it is still important to keep and teach the law, ethics, and cultural standards especially to those who aren't saved, like children.
 The law is a child-conductor unto Christ (Gal.
 3:24).
 Physically young children don't have the mental capacity to understand the deeper truths of the Bible, therefore, it is not necessary to teach grace and faith until a certain age.
 But they should still be taught to follow rules so as to develop a [good character](../person_living) to be useful to God.
 Spiritually young children are also not necessarily going to instantly live 100% by faith in Christ and count everything as loss, as Paul did.
 Likewise, they are also governed by the law, that they may conducted unto Christ.
 Gaining Christ is a gradual process of transformation, therefore, the law cannot be immediately thrown out of the window.

+### Enjoyment vs Studying

+God wants man to gain Him and to enjoy Him.
+On one hand, one does not need to know what a food item is to enjoy it.
+On the other hand, for a person to know what their eating and what to eat issues in greater enjoyment.
+For example, you need to know how to read the menu to know the best food to order.
+A major part of enjoyment is contingent on knowledge.
+Therefore, study of the truth and the enjoyment of God go hand-in-hand for fulfilling God's eternal purpose.